AtulRanjanJha/AtulRanjanJha/README.md

 <h2 align="left">Hi 👋!
 My name is Atul Jha, and I'm a computer science engineer from Amity University, Noida</h2>

+<p align="left">I am passionate about coding, machine learning, and web development.
+I love to learn and explore new technologies and continuously strive to improve my skills.
+Here, you'll find some of my projects and the technologies I've worked with.
+Feel free to reach out to me through any of the links below!</p>

 ###

 <div align="left">